gamma-opt/oip-notes/course/part2/1-basics_of_calculus.md

 - if $f'(x) > 0$, the function is **increasing** at $x$.
 That is, for an arbitrarily small $\epsilon > 0$, $f(x + \epsilon) > f(x)$.
 - Likewise, $f'(x) < 0$ means that the function is **decreasing** at $x$.

-Another important notion that we wil use is that of $n^\text{th}$-order derivatives.
+Another important notion that we will use is that of $n^\text{th}$-order derivatives.
 Let us first define it formally.

 ````{prf:definition}
 The $n^\text{th}$-order derivative $f^{(n)}(a)$ of $f$ at $a$ is the derivative of $f^{(n-1)}(a)$ at $a$.
 As a convention, we assume $f^{(0)}(a) = f(a)$.